gjain-7/Networking/README.md

    pip install -r requirements.txt
    ```
    _Note : Make sure to keep the `eventlet` (pip package) version @0.30.2 (alreay there in requiements)_
-2. Enter the your topology in the `sample.txt`.
+2. Enter the your topology in the `topology.txt`.

     Format for the topology:
     - Each line contains the entry in the form